clicalmani/tonka/docs/models.md

 }
 ```

-After running this command, the table records matched in the where condition will deleted permanently.
+After running this command, the table records matched in the where condition will be deleted permanently.

 > [!NOTE]
 > records